Apply for NC AgVentures Farm Grant

 • Has the proposal been adequately researched and is well detailed?

-• Does the project plan include strategies to protect soil, water, crops and food products from contamination?
+• Does the project plan include strategies to protect soil, water, crops, and food products from contamination?

 • Is the budget realistic?